mautic/grapesjs-preset-mautic/README.md

 import ContentService from '../../../../../../../grapesjs-preset-mautic/dist/content.service';
   ```
   > Locate the preset repo by starting from this location: plugins/GrapesJsBuilderBundle/Assets/library/js/.
 In the above example we assume that the preset is one folder above Mautic
-7. Optional: Is the plugin code touched by this preset code change too?
-Checkout the correct plugin PR from github.com/mautic/mautic as well.
-E.g. `gh pr checkout PR` when you are in the Mautic directory (not the preset directory).
 8. Install the global dependency (make sure it is v1): `npm install parcel@1`
 9. Install the project depencencies: `npm install`
 10. Build the JS code of the **plugin** 'plugin-grapesjs-builder' in the dev mode (not minified): `npm run build-dev`